An epic fantasy trilogy set 32,000 years ago

 The Neanderthals see the world as interconnected.
 Every creature, every stone, part of a living whole.
 The anatomically modern Humans see it as a hierarchy to be dominated.
 Neither view is entirely wrong.
 The collision between them is the story's philosophical engine.

-Step Inside A Real Cave
+Step Inside a Real Cave

 THE LAST ECHO